What Colour Is CBD Oil?

 When these extracts combine with a carrier oil, you’ll notice a range of different potential colours from golden brown to a dark brown.
 When the extract is more heavily concentrated, the CBD oil looks even darker.

-The Effect Of The Extraction Method
+The Extraction Method

 To get any CBD extract, you have to go through a specific extraction process.
 This means separating the parts of the plant you want to use from the rest of the plant you aren’t going to use.